majorrabbid/HomeServarr/README.md

 ---

-## 14. Future Ideas
+## 15. Future Ideas

 Things you can easily extend from here:

 * Add **n8n**, **Homebridge**, **Immich**, etc. as first-class documented services.
 * Add a **Service Map** diagram and expose additional metrics to Homepage.
+* Add **pve-exporter** to Prometheus for VM/CT-specific metrics and import Proxmox dashboard (ID 10048).
+* Configure **Grafana alerts** for high CPU/RAM usage with notification channels.
-* Integrate **Proxmox, Pi-hole and Docker** logs into a central observability stack (e.g. Loki + Grafana in another LXC).
+* Integrate **Pi-hole and Docker** logs into Grafana using Loki.
 * Back up key config paths (`/etc`, `/opt/arr`, `/var/lib/pihole`, `/mnt/media`) via Proxmox backups + restic / rclone.

 ---

 Happy tinkering 🧪
-This README reflects the current working state of the lab: Proxmox host, Plex + Arr on shared `/mnt/media`, Pi-hole/Unbound DNS, UniFi, Twingate, TeamSpeak and a Homepage dashboard tying it all together.
+This README reflects the current working state of the lab: Proxmox host, Plex + Arr on shared `/mnt/media`, Pi-hole/Unbound DNS, UniFi, Twingate, TeamSpeak, Grafana monitoring and a Homepage dashboard tying it all together.

 ```